 If you are traveling to the UK and bringing presents in yourself, different allowances apply.
 Check the UK Customs Regulations to find out what you can bring into the country yourself.

 3. How Much Duty?

-It's impossible to give a general figure for the rate of duty as, unbelievably, there are 14,000 different classifications of goods with different rates of duty for each based on their country of origin.
-The average is between 5% and 9% of the value of the goods but it ranges from 0% to as high as 85%.
+It's impossible to give a general figure for the rate of duty as, unbelievably, there are 14,000 different classifications of goods with varying rates of duty for each based on their country of origin.
+The average is between 5 percent and 9 percent of the value of the goods, but it ranges from 0 percent to as high as 85 percent.
 Your best bet, if you are sending gifts worth more than the £135 horizon, is to check with the UK Customs and Excise helpline.

 4. VAT on Gifts Sent From Outside the EU